-Each participant's account is credited with the participant's and Company's contributions and an allocation of Plan earnings.
+Each participant's account is credited with the participant's contribution and an allocation of the Company's contributions and Plan earnings.
 Earnings are allocated from a particular fund based on the ratio of a participant's account invested in the fund to all participants' investments in that fund.
+Plan expenses are generally paid by the Company, which is the Plan Sponsor.
+Participant accounts are charged an administration fee related to their outstanding loans.